Measuring Radial Pulse

 - Perform routine pre-procedure actions: knock, identify resident, explain procedure, provide privacy, and perform hand hygiene.

-- Position resident comfortably with forearm supported.
+- Position resident seated comfortably with arms and legs uncrossed when possible; support forearm with palm up.

-- Palpate pulse quality and begin timing.
+- Palpate pulse quality (rhythm and volume/force) and begin timing.

 - Count beats for 60 seconds.